claygiffin/100-coaches-site/src/pages/coaches/index.md

       - Speaker
   - bio: "Tom Kolditz is the founding Director of the Doerr Institute for New Leaders at Rice University—the most comprehensive, evidence-based, university-wide leader development program in the world. \r\n\n\rHe also designed the core Leader Development Program at the Yale School of Management, served as the chairman of the Department of Behavioral Sciences and Leadership at West Point, and was the founding director of the West Point Leadership Center. \r\n\n\rA highly experienced leader, Brigadier General Kolditz has more than 28 years in leadership positions, serving on four continents in his 34 years of military service.
 He received the Distinguished Service Medal, the Army’s highest award for service, is a Fellow in the American Psychological Association, and is a member of the Academy of Management.\r\n\n\rHis book, titled In Extremis Leadership: Leading as if Your Life Depended on It, was based on more than 175 interviews taken on the ground in Iraq during combat operations.
 Dr. Kolditz has published in the Proceedings of the National Academy of Sciences and the proceedings of the World Economic Forum’s Annual Meeting of the New Champions.\r\n\n\rHe has been named as a leadership Thought Leader by the Leader to Leader Institute and as a Top Leader Development Professional by Leadership Excellence.
 In 2017, he received the Warren Bennis Award for Excellence in Leadership.
 He holds a BA from Vanderbilt University, three master’s degrees, and a PhD in social psychology from the University of Missouri."
     coachName: Tom Kolditz
+    jobTitle: 'Executive Director, Doerr Institute for New Leaders at Rice University'
+    links:
+      linkedin: tom-kolditz-7116a3
     photo: /uploads/Kolditz Doerr Institute Headshot.jpg
     tags:
       - Non-Profit
   - bio: "Since 2011, Anthony W. Marx has led The New York Public Library, the nation’s largest public library system with 18 million visits per year.
 At NYPL, he has expanded the Library’s role as an education provider, creating new after-school programs for children and teens, expanding English language, citizenship, computer and coding classes, and improving programming for all ages at NYPL’s 88 neighborhood branches.
 Under his leadership, the Library has increased access to e-books, partnered with the City’s public schools to enable millions of books to circulate directly to teachers and students, and launched a pilot to provide internet access in low income homes to redress the digital divide.
 Research materials are being digitized and new collections acquired, on-site storage, research facilities and more great staff being added.\r\n\n\rFrom 2003 to 2011, Marx served as president of Amherst College in Massachusetts, where low-income student enrollment tripled during his tenure.
 Before Amherst, Marx was a political science professor and director of undergraduate studies at Columbia University, a Guggenheim Fellow, and had worked on education in South Africa in the 1980s.
 Marx has a BA from Yale, an MPA from the Woodrow Wilson School at Princeton University, and a PhD, also from Princeton."
     coachName: Tony Marx
+    jobTitle: President of The New York Public Library
     photo: /uploads/tony-marx.jpg
     tags:
       - Non-Profit
   - bio: "Wendy Greeson is an innovative and results driven talent management professional with a successful record of leading large-scale initiatives and creating development programs that focus on building leadership bench strength.
 With over 20 years of experience, she has consistently managed high profile projects with tight deadlines, defined budgets, and competing agendas.\r\n\n\rWendy has a MS in Training and Development and a BA in Communications from Eastern Illinois University.
 She was also selected to participate in a 2-year study on Emotional Intelligence through the University of Illinois in Chicago and has traveled as far as Hong Kong to facilitate leadership development programs.\r\n\n\rWhile at Arthur J. Gallagher, Wendy was recognized for her extensive work with Harvard Business Publishing.
 As a result, Gallagher’s leadership program was highlighted in a Harvard client success story.
 Additionally, the program received several Leadership Excellence awards starting in 2015 with Best in Class – Large Company.
 In 2016 the program was recognized as the #1 Best Sales/Leadership Program, #3 Best Senior/Experienced Leader Program, #5 Best Global Leadership Program.\r\n\n\rWendy joined Cielo in 2017 and is the Vice President, Global Learning & Development.
 Throughout the course of her career, she has consistently demonstrated the ability to think strategically and execute with impact, while pursuing her life-long passion to help others learn, lead, and grow."
     coachName: Wendy Greeson
+    jobTitle: 'Executive Coach, principle consultant, Amplify Your Talent'
+    links:
+      linkedin: wendygreeson
     photo: /uploads/Wendy-Greeson.jpg
     tags:
       - Corporate Executive